Sebastian1981/DataAnalytics/projects.md

 ---
 layout: page
-title: Data Science Project Experience
+title: Project Portfolio
 ---

-In the following, I provide an overview of the projects related to machine learning (ml).
+In the following, I provide an overview of the projects I was involved in related to data science and machine learning (ml).
 They will be subdivided into three major groups, which are the ml-projects I carried out as [data science professional](#data-science-professional-ml-projects), the ml-projects I carried out as an [academic researcher](#academic-research-ml-projects) and the ml-projects I carried out due to [personal interests](#personal-interest-ml-projects).

 &nbsp;